jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 # Fun Club
 The live link can be found here - (....................)

 Fun Club website provides a game "Rock-Scissors-Paper".
-This site will be targeted towards adults and children to have fun time, reduce stress, and have a littel break during work and study.
-Everytime is not possible to play with friends.
-This game provides you Computer as a player, who choose randomly his options, so the result of game give you a fairer result.
-User of this game will learn the rules of Rock, Scissors, Paper so they can apply it to decision making with others in their lives.(concentration, decision making, patient, learn form failure, collorbration )
+This site is targeted towards adults and children to have fun time, reduces stress, to have a little break during work and study.
+It is not always possible to play with friends; therefore, this game provides Computer as your opponent.
+The computer chooses its options randomly, therefore game gives you a fair result.
+User of this game will learn the rules of Rock, Scissors, Paper which they can apply in decision making with others in their lives.

+(concentration, decision making, patient, learn form failure, collaboration )

 ![Responsive Mockup](...............)